sbryngelson/group-docs/group-syllabus/figures.md

 ### White space

 Minimize any excessive white space in journal/abstract figures.
-Remove all white space around figure borders.
+Remove all white space around the figure borders.
 Figures in presentations can afford a bit of extra white space.

 This principle is discussed more [here](https://bioinformatics-core-shared-training.github.io/effective-figure-design/DesigningEffectiveScientificFigures_Zabala_afternoon_v00.pdf).